 - expand rapidly while the growth may not be permanent;

 - free up your management time and concentrate on your core competencies.

-When outsourcing a development project one should clearly understand that a mature concept should be outsourced for immediate success of the business, since raw ideas can hardly produce good solutions without investing more attention to them.
-In this connection a specific attention should be paid to software requirements specifications as the main instrument to reach customer satisfaction.
+When outsourcing a development project one should clearly understand that a mature concept should be outsourced for the immediate success of the business since raw ideas can hardly produce good solutions without investing more attention to them.
+In this connection, specific attention should be paid to software requirements specifications as the main instrument to reach customer satisfaction.
 The practice has shown.

 If you outsource from the US I suggest compare some benefits and misleads of outsourcing to various “New Silicone Valleys”.